 - Once the barley is cooked, add the kale, Parmesan cheese if using, cooked chanterelles and prepared mung beans.
 Taste and season as needed.

-Make it vegan: omit the Parmesan cheese and use nutritional yeast
+Make it vegan: omit the Parmesan cheese and use nutritional yeast.
+Use olive oil in place of butter.

 Amount per 1 of 6 servings